jdraths/class-notes/content/blog/class-2/index.md

 description: "Outline of how we're going to launch our blog"
 ---

+## What are we going to learn today

+1. where to store our code (github)
+2. how to edit our code (gitpod)
+3. a little bit about the Terminal
+4. nothing else needs to make sense today.
+In future classes we will circle back on all the confusing parts

 ## Let’s get set up

 1. signup for github